Del Norte Place boundaries are roughly Virginia Avenue to Encanto Boulevard and 17th Avenue to 15th Avenue.

-Homes in the Del Norte Place neighborhood were built between 1927 and 1945.
+Homes in the Del Norte Place Historic District were built between 1927 and 1945.
 Encanto Park, with its 222 acres of picnic areas, playgrounds, lagoons, wildlife, nature trails and golf courses, made the Del Norte Place district a desirable location for homebuyers in the mid-twentieth century.

 Best of Phoenix In 2009: In the realm of central Phoenix historic districts, Del Norte Place is flanked by some heavy hitters: Encanto-Palmcroft, Willo, Roosevelt, and F.Q.
 Story.
-But, this little sleeper of a neighborhood, dating to the 1920’s, is an idyllic place.
-Its broad, tree-lined streets and carefully manicured lawns make you feel you’re somewhere else, like Mayberry.
-People hang out on their front porches and kids ride their bikes and play in the street.
-The architecture varies from English Cottage to California ranch, with front porches rather than monster garages.
+But, this little sleeper of a neighborhood, dating to the 1920s, is an idyllic place.
+So, its broad, tree-lined streets and carefully manicured lawns make you feel you’re strolling back in time, like Mayberry.

-Spend any time here and it’s evident that this is a tight-knit neighborhood.
-The well-organized Del Norte Place Neighborhood Association is all about being, well, neighborly.
-They organize neighborhood yard sales and get together for summer barbeques, holiday parties, and Easter egg hunts.
-Now, who’s got the apple pie?
+Spend some time driving this neighborhood and you’ll see the obvious and tight-knitted neighborhood mentality in real time.
+The well-organized Del Norte Place Neighborhood Association is all about being neighborly.
+They organize neighborhood yard sales and get together’s for Summer barbecue’s, holiday parties, and even Easter egg hunts.

-Encanto Park: Encanto Park in Phoenix was listed alongside New York City’s Central Park, San Francisco’s Golden Gate Park and Boston Commons as one of the Nation’s 12 Best City Parks according to Forbes Magazine.
-Forbes further recognized Encanto Park for its old-fashioned qualities and charming attractions, including boat rentals and an amusement park, all located in the heart of central Phoenix.
+Encanto Park in Phoenix was listed alongside New York City’s Central Park, San Francisco’s Golden Gate Park and Boston Commons as one of the Nation’s 12 Best City Parks according to Forbes Magazine.
+Furthermore, Forbes recognized Encanto Park for its old-fashioned qualities and charming attractions.
+This includes boat rentals and an amusement park, all located in the heart of central Phoenix.